Investment Management

 IFS provides the money management of your investment accounts in house.
 We have been managing money in house for over 23 years.

 At Ifrah Financial Services, we take a risk managed approach to handling your investment portfolio.
-We develop customized strategies specifically designed to meet your needs and financial goals.
+We develop strategies designed to help meet your needs and financial goals.

 We view the investment process as a balancing act.
-Screening for the best possible criteria and finding quality companies is relatively easy.
+Screening for and finding quality companies is relatively easy.
 One of the keys to good risk adjusted performance involves more than just investing in great companies.
 Critical to the process is the price one pays for a given stock.
 Doing so while avoiding stocks with cheap valuations that turn into value traps is important.
 Value traps are stocks that are relatively cheap but do not increase in value for extended periods of time.
 This can occur for many reasons, some which are not necessarily obvious to everyone.
-We therefore not only give consideration valuation, but use momentum driven factors as well to reduce the risks of such exposure
+We therefore not only give consideration valuation but consider momentum as well to reduce the risks of such exposure or poor timing.

 A great company doesn’t necessarily make for a great stock.
 A great stock in our view is one that generates a superior return.
-That is why discipline plays a key role.
 As an example, when the stock market is doing well, it is very tempting for most investors to chase the stocks that everyone else wants to own, those that seem to go up relentlessly regardless of their underlying worth.
-The pursuit of a disciplined approach helps insure that we stay objectively grounded with the fundamental principles of valuation and attempt to apply these principles more consistently over time.
+Using an overall portfolio approach helps ensure that we remain diversified and consider other positions within a portfolio.
+There are times when professional judgement about the market environment will play a role as well in giving some flexibility and latitude when warranted.

 The use of Passive and Active strategies reconciles two schools of thought on investing.
 The pundits of indexing have favored the most passive approaches to mimic index returns and limit expenses to achieve their investment objectives.
-Although we believe that active management adds significant value from both a return and risk standpoint, we feel that a passive component in one’s portfolio makes sense to establish low-cost diversification and serve as a core element.
-We then actively manage the remainder of the assets in the portfolio in an attempt to enhance returns and reduce risks compared to a purely passive strategy.
+In a lot of cases, a passive approach following traditional market capitalization weighted indexes can create concentration in few large companies.
+We believe in using both active and passive approaches when feasible allowing for diversification of approaches.
+We feel that a passive component in one’s portfolio makes sense to establish low-cost diversification and serve as a core element.
+We then actively manage the remainder of the assets in the portfolio to attempt to enhance returns and reduce risks compared to using a purely passive strategy.

-A portfolio that might appear diversified on the surface, because it contains many securities, could actually be focused on stocks that tend to move together.
+A portfolio that might appear diversified on the surface, because it contains many securities, could be focused on stocks that tend to move together.
 With higher correlations among the securities within a portfolio, one would be assuming a higher level of risk than necessary.
 Simple diversification by owning a number of stocks is not enough.
 The dynamics of the portfolio have to be evaluated on an ongoing basis.
-‘What if’ and ‘stress test’ scenarios, as well as ongoing analysis of the portfolio, are needed to better understand the overall behavior of the portfolio and to deliver more consistent results over time.

 Although sound investment management overrides tax considerations, we attempt to take advantage of opportunities to match gains and losses within the same tax year to provide the portfolio with some level of tax efficiency when applicable.